StatistikStadtZuerich/sszvis/docs/bar-chart-horizontal-stacked/README.md

 #### Caution

-Because it uses a d3.stack layout under the hood, this component will assign two special values to each data point passed to it: y0, the baseline value for each point, and y, the extent of each point.
-This assignment will of course overwrite any existing properties on the data object named y0 or y.
+Because it uses a d3.stack layout under the hood, this component will assign two special values to each data point passed to it: `y0`, the baseline value for each point, and `y`, the extent of each point.
+This assignment will overwrite any existing properties on the data object named `y0` or `y`.
 These are intermediate values used to compute the bars' positioning in stack, and will be assigned even though the stack is horizontal.
 In the end, these values are used to calculate *x* positions and bar *widths*.

 ### Configuration

-The stacked.horizontalBar component is a combination of the sszvis bar component and a d3 stack layout.
+The stacked.horizontalBar component is a combination of the sszvis bar component and a [d3 stack layout](https://github.com/mbostock/d3/wiki/Stack-Layout).
 The stack is constructed horizontally, using the *y*-value of each data element to form groups, and then calculating, for each element, the cumulative *x*-values to the left of it in the stack.

 #### `stackedBar.xAccessor(xAcc)`